 Bailey’s Bumblebees is committed to providing a safe, stimulating and caring environment for children.
 Whilst aiming to achieve the highest standard of care for children, and to foster a positive partnership with families, we recognise that on occasion circumstances may lead to a parent/carer wishing to make either a formal or informal complaint.

-Our setting believes that children and parents are entitled to expect courtesy and prompt, careful attention to their needs and wishes.
+Webelieve that children and parents are entitled to expect courtesy and prompt, careful attention to their needs and wishes.
 We welcome suggestions on how to improve our setting and will give prompt and serious attention to any concerns about the running of the setting.
 We anticipate that most concerns will be resolved quickly by an informal approach to the appropriate member of staff.
 If this does not achieve the desired result, we have a clear set of procedures for dealing with concerns.

-The outcome of all complaints is recorded in the Bailey’s Bumblebees Summary Complaints Record file and is available for parents and OFSTED inspectors on requests.
+The outcome of all complaints is recorded in the Bailey’s Bumblebees Summary Complaints Record file and is available for parents and OFSTED inspectors on request.

 Procedure for a parent/ carer to make a complaint: